-Line 10b.- Partnerships with 35 or more partners are treated as the taxpayer for purposes of recapture unless an election is made not to treat the partnership as the taxpayer.
+Line 10b.
+Partnerships with 35 or more partners are treated as the taxpayer for purposes of recapture unless an election is made not to treat the partnership as the taxpayer.
 Check the "Yes" box if you do not want the partnership to be treated as the taxpayer for purposes of recapture.
+Once made, the election is irrevocable.

-Line 10c.- You must meet the minimum set-aside requirements under section 42(g) by electing one of the following tests:
+Line 10c.
+You must meet the minimum set-aside requirements under section 42(g) for the project by electing one of the following tests.

-- 1. 20-50 Test: 20% or more of the residential units in the project must be both rent restricted and occupied by individuals whose income is 50% or less of the area median gross income, or - 2.
+- 1. 20-50 Test: 20% or more of the residential units in the project must be both rent restricted and occupied by individuals whose income is 50% or less of the area median gross income or - 2.
 40-60 Test: 40% or more of the residential units in the project must be both rent restricted and occupied by individuals whose income is 60% or less of the area median gross income.